slatedocs/slate/source/index.html.md

 ### Query Parameters

+Note: Make sure at most only two of the payment method are false

 Parameter | Default | Description
 --------- | ------- | -----------
 txid | not set | If set to specific ID, OY! will echo back the transactionID label via the Payment Result Callback (parameter name `txid`)